divanvisagie/blog/content/post/sbt/index.md

 This is the same as the *idl* project but has a *dependsOn* method , which creates an ordering between the two projects , as *server* requires *idl* to build first.
 Running *sbt server/compile* will build the dependency before the server, this is great in this case where *server* relies on files that come from the *idl* build.

-Great , you can now understand and theoretically implement multi-projects.
+Great, you can now understand and theoretically implement multi-projects.
 If you want to learn more about them sbt has provided [this doc](http://www.scala-sbt.org/0.13/docs/Multi-Project.html).